Manish-Tamang/Manish-Tamang/README.md

  <img src="https://emojis.slackmojis.com/emojis/images/1593555389/9579/blob_excited.gif?1593555389" width="30"/>
 # Hi there, I'm Manish Tamang! 👋

-I'm a 16-year-old from Kathmandu, Nepal, with an unwavering passion for web development.
+I'm a 16-year-old from Itahari, Nepal, with an unwavering passion for web development.
 My journey into coding began early, creating websites with React, Next.js, and Tailwind CSS.
 I aspire to be a full-stack developer crafting impactful web apps.
 I also share insights on [Medium](#).

 ## Skills